-From the Table it is clear that 58.67 percent of respondents are in high category with regard to social in social activities was participation.
-Participation the role of convenor for performing inevitable Moreover, a person active in the field of satisfactorily. agriculture was least likely to restrict his activities to that field alone.
-Hence this finding was quite logical.
+From the Table 1t 1s clear that 58 67 percent of respondents are in high category with regard to social Participation in social activities participation role of for performing the convenor inevitable Moreover, a person active in the field of satisfactorily agriculture was least likely to restrict his activities to that field alone Hence this finding was quite logical

 The sample showed that 56 percent of the respondents were in high category for the variable education.
-Kerala being the state with the highest literacy level in the country, this result was least surprising.
+Kerala being the state with the highest literacy level in the country, this result was least surprising

-The level of knowledge of the convenors was also high which could be attributed to their high educational level, extension orientation and innovativeness.
-The meetings arranged by Krishi Bhavans and Command Area Development Authority might also have contributed to it.
+The level of knowledge of the convenors was also high which could be attributed to their high educational level extension orientation and innovativeness.
+The meetings arranged by Krishi Bhavans and Command Area Development Authority might also have contributed to it

 It is to be noted that for the variable training, most of the respondents were found accumulated in low category.
 The probable reason might be that very few trainings had been conducted by the Department of Agriculture and attended by these convenors.
 The variables area of padasekharam under the convenor and annual income had their respondents more in the low group.
-The area of padasekharam was reduced to make the programme more effective.
-Since majority of farmers had less than one acre of land, their annual income was also low.
-Two other variables that showed majority of respondents in low category were group size and self confidence.
-Group size was kept minimum for the same reason as that of area under convenor.
-It was the popular belief that smaller the group, better it's performance.
+The area of padasekharam was reduced to make the programme more effective Since majority of farmers had less than one acre of land their annual income was also low Two other variables that showed majority of respondents in low category were group size and self confidence Group size was kept minimum for the same reason as that of area under convenor It was the popular belief that smaller the group, better it s performance.
 The self confidence of convenors was low probably due to their lack of training in farming, low annual income and low experience.

-4.2 Distribution of Respondents based on their Role

-Perception and Role Performance :
+4 2 Distribution of Respondents based on their Role Perception and Role Performance

-Table-2 clearly indicates that majority of respondents were in high category with regard to both role perception and role performance.
+Table-2 clearly indicates that majority of respondents were in high category with regard to both role perception and role performance

-Distribution of Res spond lents Based on Their • Role Perce eption anđ Role Perfo mar nce
+Distribution of Respondents Based on Their Role Perception and Role Performance

-Variable No. Characteristic Category Range Frequ- ency Percent
+Variable No Characteristic Category Range Frequ- ency Percent

-14 Role Perception Low <23.17 59 39.33
+14 Role Perception Low <23 1.7 59 39 33

-High 23.17 and above 9 1 60.67
+Hıgh 23 17 and above 91 60 67

-15 Role Performance Low <15.74 64.
-42.67
+15 Role Performance Low <15 74 64 42 67

-High 15.74 and above 86 57.33
+High 15 74 and above 86 57 33

-Fig. 2 - Pie Diagram showing the distribution of respondents based on their role perception and role performance.
+Fig 2 - Pie Diagram showing the distribution of respondents based on their role perception and role performance

-There could be many reasons for the high role One reason may perception and role performance of convenors. be that both the districts selected had implemented the programme from 1989 itself.
-Intensive efforts had been made Agriculture for the successful the Department of by implementation of the programme.
-This might have given the convenors a fairly good idea about their roles.
-Another reason could be that the majority of these convenors had agriculture as their main occupation.
-They also had a positive attitude towards the programme.
-This might have stimulated them to make a sincere effort to complete their term of office successfully.
-The high cosmopoliteness, social extension orientation, innovativeness and participation might also have contributed to the perception and performance of their roles as convenors.
-The high category of constraints may be due to various physical impediments, lack of cooperation from group members, political interference etc., in performing their roles as convenors.
+There could be many reasons for the high role perception and role performance of convenors One reason may that both the districts selected had implemented the programme from 1989 itself Intensive efforts had been made Department of Agriculture for the successful This might have given the implementation of the programme convenors a fairly good idea about their roles reason could be that the majority of these convenors had They also had a agriculture as their main occupation positive attitude towards the programme This might have stimulated them to make a sincere effort to complete their term of office successfully The high cosmopoliteness orientation innovativeness and social extension participation might also have contributed to the perception and performance of their roles as convenors The high category of constraints may be due to various physical impediments. lack of cooperation from group members, political interference etc , in performing their roles as convenors personal and situational characteristics on the role perception of convenors of Group Farming Committees.
+The results of the relationship of role perception of respondents with their personal and situational characteristics are presented in Table 3

-4.3 Influence of Personal and Situational Characteristics on the Role Perception of Respondents :
+4 3 Influence of Personal and Situational Characteristics on the Role Perception of Respondents